 An examination of narrative theory and historical and contemporary trends in dramatic structures coupled with the creation of original full-length plays written in various styles all culminating in workshopped, laboratory productions.
-First semester, three hours.
+First semester, odd-numbered years, three hours.

 DA 603-Stage Directing.